sqlrec/sqlrec/docs/en/docs/program_model.md

 **Decision Rules:**
 - All tables are `SqlRecTable` subclasses → Local execution
 - Contains non-`SqlRecTable` (like Hive tables) → Forward to Flink

+Do not mix a `CacheTable` created by the current execution with an external table that only Flink can access in one CRUD statement.
+The entire statement is forwarded to Flink, which cannot see the in-process cache table.
+Convert the required data into a SQLRec-accessible table first, or split processing across an explicit execution boundary.

 ### UNION Statement Special Handling